-An increase in military warfare is fueling the demand for ballistic protection equipment for protecting the army workforces.
+An increase in military warfare is fueling the demand for ballistic protection equipment for protecting the army workforce.
 Countries like China and India are continuously focusing on replacing the traditional military equipment and have increased their expenditure on the defense sector.
-These advance initiatives have led to new opportunities for the market players and have resulted in the engagement in contractual agreements with military services.
+These advanced initiatives have led to new opportunities for the market players and have resulted in the engagement in contractual agreements with military services.

 The level II division is predicted to register a considerable CAGR of 6.1% over the forecast period.
 The growth is attributed to its features relating to protection against 44 magnums, 9-mm sub-machine guns, and 9-mm handguns.

 Moreover, the requirement for the level IIA segment is expected to rise in the near future due to its applications in law enforcement.
 The armors are highly suitable for police and army personnel and safeguard against 0.40 Smith & Wesson (S&W) ammunition and 9mm full metal jacket rounds.